Street Art Bike Challenge

 - Only photos taken within the Auckland Region are eligible.

-- Photos must include you, your bike and the street art.
+- Photos must include you (or part of you), your bike and the street art.
 If there are multiple people in your photo, only the person who has made the submission will be eligible for the prize.

 - Winners will be contacted via private message on social media.